-- (a) a banking corporation licensed under the Banking Act (Cap.
-19) or a wholly-owned subsidiary of such a banking corporation, whose business includes the provision of nominee services and who holds shares in that capacity; or - (b) a person holding a capital markets services licence to provide custodial services for securities under the Securities and Futures Act (Cap.
+- (b) a person holding a capital markets services licence to provide custodial services for securities under the Securities and Futures Act (Cap.
 289) and who holds shares in that capacity; or - (c) the Central Provident Fund Board established by the Central Provident Fund Act (Cap.
 36), in respect of shares purchased under the subsidiary legislation made under that Act providing for the making of investments from the contributions and interest standing to the credit of members of the Central Provident Fund, if the Board holds those shares in the capacity of an intermediary pursuant to or in accordance with that subsidiary legislation.